balupton/plant-vs-animal-products/README.md

 If you only watch one, let it be [Cowspiracy][Cowspiracy] (paid) or [Making the Connection][MakingTheConnection] (free).

+Once initiated, other great documentaries are:

+- An Inconvenient Truth
+- At the Edge of the World
+- Baraka & Samsara
+- Blackfish
+- Chasing Ice
+- Food Inc
+- Food Matters
+- Gas Land
+- Hungry for Change
+- Lucent
+- More than Honey
+- Sharkwater
+- Super Size Me
+- The Age of Stupid
+- The Cove
+- The Last Ocean
+- Vanishing of the Bees

 ## Ecology
 [This is just a small summary, get the complete ecology listing.][Ecology]